Merkel-Trump G7 face-off photo headed for history books - Journal du Cameroun

 The already iconic picture by Berlin’s official photographer at the gathering in Canada, Jesco Denzel, set social media alight when it appeared on Saturday, hours before Trump ripped up the hard-fought summit conclusions in an angry tweetstorm.

-The image, which drew comparisons to a Baroque painting, shows Merkel standing at the centre of the image leaning across a table before a seated Trump, his arms crossed in defiance.
+The image, which drew comparisons to a Baroque painting, shows Merkel standing at the centre of the frame leaning across a table before a seated Trump, his arms crossed in defiance.

-Merkel, looking focused or exasperated depending on the viewer’s interpretation, is flanked by British Prime Minister Theresa May and French President Emmanuel Macron, their faces largely obscured.
+Looking focused or exasperated depending on the viewer’s interpretation, Merkel is flanked by British Prime Minister Theresa May and French President Emmanuel Macron, their faces largely obscured.
 Shinzo Abe of Japan looks on with a world-weary expression.

-Many saw a distillation of a crisis of the West in the photograph.
+Many saw a distillation of a crisis of the West in the photograph, and a revival of the debate launched by US and British media after Trump’s 2016 election whether Merkel was the new “leader of the free world”.

-Like virtually all German media, Berlin’s daily Tagesspiegel ran the picture prominently and said Trump’s caustic tweets upending the summit conclusions had “shaken the West”.

-Trump “uses Twitter to snub American’s partners in Europe and the world — is the G7 finished?”

-Other observers hailed a triumph for the spin doctors in Berlin eager to present Merkel as the leading defender of the rules-based global order.
+National broadsheet Sueddeutsche Zeitung noted the moniker had made Merkel “uncomfortable” at the time.

+“She thought it was exaggerated, hasty, inappropriate.
+A year and a half later, this restraint is no longer up-to-date or appropriate… If Merkel doesn’t rise to the occasion, it can quickly mean the end of the post-war order in Europe.”

-“A hands-down public relations triumph for Germany,” news weekly Der Spiegel said on its website of the picture that for most of the weekend seemed to capture the world’s imagination.
+“A hands-down public relations triumph for Germany,” news weekly Der Spiegel said of the picture that seemed to capture the world’s imagination.

 – ‘1:0 for the US president’ –

-Elisabeth Wehling, a political linguistics researcher at the University of California at Berkeley, tweeted that the body language clearly pointed to Trump dominating the scene.
+Elisabeth Wehling, a US-based political linguistics researcher, tweeted that the body language clearly pointed to Trump dominating the scene.

 “1:0 for the US president!
 Sitting while the other stands is a classic strategy of gestural framing, to establish one’s own authority and propagate it via pictures — it works on global media because it transcends language barriers,” she wrote.

-US National Security Advisor John Bolton, who stands next to Trump in the picture and appears to be saying something to Macron across the table, tweeted the picture during the summit to tout the America First message.
+US National Security Advisor John Bolton, who stands next to Trump in the picture, tweeted it during the summit to tout the America First message.

 “Just another #G7 where other countries expect America will always be their bank,” he wrote.

 “The President made it clear today.
-No more. (photo by @RegSprecher),” crediting Merkel’s spokesman’s account for the image for good measure.
+No more. (photo by @RegSprecher),” crediting Merkel’s spokesman Steffen Seibert’s account for the image for good measure.

+Seibert said laconically Monday that he had posted the photo on Twitter and Instagram simply to “give an overview of the chancellor’s work and the intense working atmosphere at a G7” summit.

 Regardless of the interpretation, the image succeeded in launching an internet-wide caption contest.

-Belgian Guy Verhofstadt, who heads the European Parliament’s liberal group, chose the tart tagline: “Just tell us what Vladimir has on you.
-Maybe we can help,” in a reference to alleged collusion between Russian President Vladimir Putin’s government and the Trump team to influence the 2016 US presidential election.
+Belgian Guy Verhofstadt, who heads the European Parliament’s liberal group, chose the tagline: “Just tell us what Vladimir has on you.
+Maybe we can help,” in a tart reference to alleged collusion between Russian President Vladimir Putin’s government and the Trump team to influence the US presidential election.

-“This looks like an episode of Celebrity Apprentice where Trump is about to fire Angela Merkel because her strudel marketing plan fell through,” US-based comedian Tim Young tweeted.
+“This looks like an episode of Celebrity Apprentice where Trump is about to fire Angela Merkel because her strudel marketing plan fell through,” Washington-based comedian Tim Young tweeted.

 Doctored images showed the US president as a petulant child — including memes with Trump overturning a bowl of noodles on his head or clutching a teddy bear as Merkel sternly looks on.